 Action Intensity

 As you plan your scenes, you’ll know more or less where the intensity goes up and where it goes down.
-The last column in the Scene list is where you can set the intensity level (measured as a number between 0 and 100).
+In the last column of the Scene list, you can set the intensity level (measured as a number between 0 and 100).
 The Intensity Tab gives two charts that show the intensity by scene.
-This gives you the opportunity to make sure that your intensity pattern has some peaks, some valleys, and it’s otherwise balanced and matched to what you think your story should be.
+This lets you ensure that your intensity pattern has some peaks, some valleys, and it’s otherwise balanced and matched to what you think your story should be.

 Chapters